adricort/rover/README.md

 > :warning: It is important that, before going to the next section, one modifies this launch file by changing the rviz config (around line 37) to: `<arg name="rviz_cfg"                default="$(find slam)/rviz/slam.rviz" />`

-- The documentation, maps, images, and other useful files inside "rovy_docs".
+- The documentation, maps, images, and other useful files inside "docs".

 ## Usage ##